GenericConfluent/GSoC24/HaikuApp.md

 two of having no clue where to start I eventually started jumping around between Python, Javascript, and C++.
 I've been writing code for... about eight years now I guess?
 Time really flies.
 As for how long I've been writing good code, I'm not fully convinced I've even started.
+I'm at the point now where I don't really think it makes sense to list the "languages" I know because the language doesn't really matter to me, because I know how to program.

+As of the time of this application I'm a first year student at the Univerity of Alberta studying Computer Science (technically I'm in the honours program but as the word "technically" indicates that's just a technicality).

 My problem is that I have next to no experience working on larger projects and in formal/semi-formal environments since all the stuff I do is little hobby projects where timelines don't matter.
 On the topic of hobbies, I like programming, piano, and regular exercise.
 Sometimes I do small competitive programming contests for fun with my friends or stuff like game jams and whatnot.
 I did GMTK last year and it was a really neat experience.

+My other problem is that I've spent so much time on the internet that my concept of formal writing has been somewhat erroded.
+(As you may very well be able to tell.)
+So I do hope you will forgive my informality throughout this application.

 Back in around eighth grade I decided I would try to write an OS for my Raspberry Pi and didn't get very far (well makes sense I had a very limited understanding of computer architecture at that point and of embedded programming generally).
-Because of that I have kind of always wanted to do work relating to an OS.
+Because of that I have since wanted to work on a proper OS.

 Additionally, graphics programming has always really piqued my interest so I've been itching to do a deep dive on it.
 (Partially because of how bad my experience has been running the Wayland with the proprietary NVIDIA drivers.)

-Other things to know: Don't think I can live without nvim and I use Arch BTW.
+Other things to know: Don't think I can live without vim, and I use Arch BTW.
 (I'm sorry.)

 # Expectations from Mentors.
 (What do you expect Haiku's mentors to help you with?)
 Guidance.
 I learned this when I was younger but nothing slows down progress more